The advantages of the merger of Adobe and Behance

-We can currently only speculate about future developments but here’s some things that we’d like to see.
+We can currently only speculate about future developments, but here are some things that we’d like to see.

-It’s clear that the existing updates are encouraging Behance users to subscribe to Adobe’s creative cloud and existing creative cloud subscribers to display their work on Behance , if they’re not doing so already, so we would like to see a more lively and dynamic community across the two networks.
+It’s clear that the existing updates encourage Behance users to subscribe to Adobe’s creative cloud and existing creative cloud subscribers to display their work on Behance if they’re not doing so already, so we would like to see a more lively and dynamic community across the two networks.

 Also, we expect to see greater integration between Adobe’s software and your Behance portfolio.